 - Cancers, including chronic lymphocytic leukemia and non-Hodgkin's lymphoma

-- Infections like mycoplasma pneumonia
+- Infections like Mycoplasma pneumoniae

 - Medicines such as penicillin, methyldopa (Aldomet), quinine (Qualaquin), and sulfonamides

-He’ll also request a blood test called a complete blood count, or CBC, to look for signs of anemia.
+They’ll also request a blood test called a complete blood count, or CBC, to look for signs of anemia.
 This test measures:

 - The number of red blood cells, white blood cells, and platelets

 - The size of your red blood cells

 - The protein in your red blood cells that carries oxygen (hemoglobin)

 - How much space red blood cells take up in your blood (hematocrit)